Aworldc/AllanWm/README.md

 # AllanWm
-A highly customizable replacement for the windows taskbar, startmenu, and eventually, window manager.
-It's written in python.
+A highly customizable replacement for the windows shell written in python with PySide6.

 ## Progress